jchurchman100/MeterTracker/MeterIssueDash/README.md

 SEARCH command.
 Retrieves "SearchId" parameter sent from the search bar in the JSP and uses the dashboardDbUtil to query the database for the specified meter.
 If the meter is not found the "NO_RESULTS" attribute is set, else the "FOUND_METER" attribute is set with the meter data. aggregateMeters() is then called to reset the totals hyperlinks and dispatch back to the JSP.

 ### doPost()
-Currently calls to the doGet method.
+Currently calls the doGet() method.
 Should be used for requests for login authentication.

 ## DashboardDbUtil.java